The Quadrantid meteor shower is 2022's first major meteor show.

 Experts recommend that you step outside and look up at the sky 20 minutes before the shower is due to take place, so your eyes can adjust to the night sky.

-Wrap up warm and bring a chair or blanket so you sit or lie down and can look up for long periods without getting neck strain.
+Wrap up warm and bring a chair and some thick blankets so you can sit or lie down and look up for long periods without getting neck strain, or getting too chilly.

 Good luck, stargazers!